All articles

 Short right of the Redan 17th is a dicey spot for recovery on this Alison Redan

-Essex County Club – 4th – 233 yards
+Essex County Club – Fourth hole – 233 yards

 Donald Ross built a doozy of a Redan at his masterwork in Manchester-by-the-Sea.
-The 4th plays slightly downhill to an angled green with bunkers on all sides.
+The fourth plays slightly downhill to an angled green with bunkers on all sides.
 One of 18 brilliant holes at Essex.

-Riviera Country Club – 4th – 236 yards
+Riviera Country Club – Fourth hole – 236 yards

 The historic George Thomas design features a beefy Redan hole that requires players to hit a precise long iron shot into the severely sloped green.
 To make matters worse, this hole usually plays into a sea breeze.
 Due to its length, the 4th at Riviera fulfills the original intention, forcing players to land it short and run the ball up to the green.

-Bob O’Link Golf Club – 12th – 184 yards
+Bob O’Link Golf Club – 12th hole – 184 yards

 Short of the Redan 11th, with the left bunker looming

-Lawsonia Links – 4th/12th – 203 yards/183 yards
+Lawsonia Links – Nos.
+4 and 12 – 203 yards and 183 yards

 The design duo of Langford & Moreau built two one-shotters at Lawsonia with Redan qualities.
-The 4th is a more traditional Redan, playing long and uphill with the typical high front-right to low back-left tilt.
+The fourth is a more traditional Redan, playing long and uphill with the typical high front-right to low back-left tilt.
 The 12th is a more creative Reverse version with a canted and contoured green that is truly special.
 Both holes deliver the tough test that is the spirit of the template.

 {{content-block-golden-age-redan-holes-001}}

-Orchard Lake C.C. – 7th – 218 yards
+Orchard Lake C.C. – Seventh hole – 218 yards

-Quogue Field Club – 4th – 193 yards
+Quogue Field Club – Fourth hole – 193 yards

-The uniquely challenging green on Quogue's 4th
+The uniquely challenging green on Quogue's fourth

-Exmoor C.C. – 8th – 211 yards
+Exmoor C.C. – Eighth hole – 211 yards

-The Donald Ross designed Exmoor CC might fly under the radar, but its Redan is right in your face.
+The Donald Ross-designed Exmoor CC might fly under the radar, but its Redan is right in your face.
 The hole plays uphill to a green that has the traditional deep bunker front left, and the putting surface is severe enough to make degreening misjudged putts a real possibility.

 About the author